 One of the finest example of early white blues.
 Clapton with Mayall exposed the world to his influences and opened the door to an even better electric guitarist

-Jann Arden’s beautiful mother, Joan, passed away in the evening of Dec.
-29th after her valiant battle with Alzheimer’s.
+Jann Arden’s beautiful mother, Joan, passed away the evening of December 29th after her valiant battle with Alzheimer’s.
 Lucky for us, Jann has memorialized Joan through her music.
 This one is my favourite.

 Very cool tune from this self-described “West Coast Soul” Victoria band.
-Groovy bassline, powerful vocals and and a bit of doo-wop harmonies.
-Carmanah will be in Alberta mid-February – Feb 16 in Calgary, Feb 22 in Edmonton.
+Groovy bass-line, powerful vocals and a bit of doo-wop harmonies.
+Carmanah will be in Alberta mid-February: February 16 in Calgary and February 22 in Edmonton.